 The term sadaqah means truth.
 The idea behind donating in form of sadaqah is to please Allah (SWT).
 However, it must be kept in mind that without an element of sincerity in sadaqah, there is no point in engaging in this type of charity.
 The moment someone pollutes their charity with the tiniest bit of arrogance, it loses its righteousness.
 Sadaqah is an effective tool to provide help to those who need further assistance apart from zakat.

-Also known as fitrana, it is the charitable donation that must be given to the poor before Eid-ul-Fitr prayer.
+Also known as fitrana, it is a charitable donation that must be given to the poor before the Eid-ul-Fitr prayer.
 By compulsion, a Muslim has to pay Fitrana by the end of Ramadan.
-For acquiring the love and closeness of Allah (SWT), helping out Almighty’s subjects is important.
+For acquiring the love and closeness of Allah (SWT), helping out the Almighty’s subjects is important.
 Fitrana provides us with a chance to help those, who can’t help themselves.
-For propelling someone towards a stable and sustainable financial status, there is no better way than assisting them via Fitrana.
-What is more, this form of charity allows the underprivileged members of the society to enjoy the festival of Eid with the same zest as others.
+For propelling someone toward a stable and sustainable financial status, there is no better way than to assist them via Fitrana.
+What is more, this form of charity allows the underprivileged members of society to enjoy the festival of Eid with the same zest as others.

 Maintenance allowances are what you might know as Nafqah already.
 You can think of these as responsibility allowances as well.
 By principle, one has to take care of himself or herself on their own.
 But in an event where one finds oneself in a position where they cannot manage their expenses, then the onus lies on the closest blood relatives.
 Let us explain that with an example.
 A father is responsible for his sons’ expenditure if they are at an age where they cannot support themselves.
 But if something happens to the father and renders him jobless, then the onus of supporting the man lies on his sons.